 In 2012, UMBC recorded its best-ever mark in America East play, posting an 8-4 record and earning a fifth-straight trip to the conference tournament.
 Along the way the Retrievers swept three conference rivals and earned their first win over regular reason champions Albany since 2007, defeating the Great Danes in four sets on Nov.
 2 at the RAC.
 Four Retrievers earned conference post-season recognition with Mallory McIntyre garnering the Co-Setter of the Year award as well as a spot on the All-Conference First Team.

-Last season, UMBC returned to the America East Championships match for the first time since 2010, falling to tournament host New Hampshire in five sets.
+In 2013, UMBC returned to the America East Championships match for the first time since 2010, falling to tournament host New Hampshire in five sets.
 The Retrievers posted a 19-12 mark during the regular season and a 9-5 record in conference play, earning the most wins in the America East since joining the conference in 2003.
 UMBC defeated in-state rival Maryland for the first time in program history in a 3-0 sweep at the GW/Nike Invitational.
 In addition, the Retrievers swept league foe Albany for the first time before defeating the Great Danes in three sets in the conference semifinals.
 Senior Mallow McIntyre was named the conference Setter of the Year for the second consecutive season while classmate Emily Witsaman joined her on the All-Conference First Team.

 Blanchard began coaching at the collegiate level as an assistant coach at Towson University two years prior to coming to UMBC.
 During his tenure at Towson, he was instrumental in the growth of the Tigers’ program as the first assistant and recruiting coordinator.
 Blanchard recruited talented student-athletes both on a local and national level, leading to an NCAA Tournament appearance by the program in 2004.